Dawr82/FEM/README.md

 * functions that calculate necessary matrices and use the data structures mentioned above

 This project was created for university course purposes.

+There are sample input files (Solidworks) included in /data directory.